gravitational/teleport/assets/loadtest/azure/README.md

-# OpenTofu automation for Teleport load tests on Azure
+# Terraform automation for Teleport load tests on Azure

-This OpenTofu module sets up:
+This Terraform module sets up:
 - a resource group with a random name prefixed by `loadtest-`
 - an AKS cluster (parameters in `aks.tf`, random name prefixed by `loadtest-`)
 - cert-manager with contributor access to the az.teleportdemo.net zone